bhupendpatil/LifeSaverRobot/README.md

 I have no rights for redistribution.

-But this can save your time searching dependencies everywhere.
+But this can save your time searching packages everywhere.

 The name "LifeSaverBhupend" is given by my friend Rashmi.

-## Libraries included:
+## Packages included:
 ch.aplu.
 * bluetooth
 * esm